ME495-EmbeddedSystems/homework-4-0nhc/README.md

 `nubot_nav`: This package contains navigation application for nubot.

 ## Dependencies
 I am using `cartographer_ros` instead of `slam_toolbox` because the mapping performance of `slam_toolbox` is poor in the given scene.
-This issue may stem from inaccurate odometry provided by Gazebo, likely due to incorrect parameters in the diff_drive plugin.
+The issue likely arises from inaccurate odometry provided by Gazebo, possibly due to misconfigured parameters in the diff_drive plugin.
+I recommend reviewing the [nubot](https://github.com/m-elwin/nubot) package, as it might be related to the problem.

 To install the necessary dependencies, simply run the following commands:
 ```sh